3xplcom/Core/README.md

 6. Implement `api_get_balance()` if node allows to retrieve balances
 7. Implement `api_get_handle()` if node allows to retrieve handle data (see ENS in EthereumMainModule for example)
 8. Set `CoreModule` variables
-9. Start debugging your module with `Debug.php`.
+9. Start debugging your module with `3xpl.php`.
 The core module catches many errors (e.g. missing fields in the output).

 File structure
 --------------

 - Engine
+- - Crypto
+- - - (Class*).php (for various cryptographic functions like SHA)
 - - Database.php
 - - DebugHelpers.php
 - - Enums.php